AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 value of the matched type.
 It might contain holes or wild card values, which can match any subexpression of the corresponding type.

-As opposed to regular case statements, the user can pattern match on a value of any type, be it elementary or composite.
+Patterns will encompass the current abilities of Ada's cases statements and expressions.
+As opposed to Ada's current case functionality, the user will be able to pattern match on a value of any type, be it elementary or composite.

 We also provide the possibility of binding values matched by a subpattern to a new name as part of the matching.
 This name can then be used in the statements